 - Protect a child or spouse?

-- Or just cover one’s final expenses?
+- Or cover one’s final expenses?

 - Are you looking to:

-- Then provide one with plenty of options to choose from so that you’re not limited to just one or two different options.
+- Then, provide one with plenty of options to choose from so that you’re not limited to just one or two different options.

 This is why…

-We here at IBUSA choose to work with so many different life insurance companies so that when it comes time to help you decide “which” life insurance company is going to be the best for you, we don’t have to apply a…
+We at IBUSA choose to work with so many different life insurance companies that when it comes time to help you decide “which” company will be the best for you, we don’t have to apply a…

 “One Size Fits All”